 Dear NMA Members,

-Thank you for your ongoing support of motorists’ rights!
+Thank you for your support of motorist rights and the National Motorists Association!